scipy-conference/scipy_proceedings/papers/michael_beyeler/michael_beyeler.rst

 a subregion of the retina.
-As a consequence, when only a few electrodes are active, significant speed savings could often be obtained by ignoring pixels which will not be significantly stimulated by that electrode (see tolerance parameter :code:`tol` on line 38 of the example code).
+As a consequence, when only a few electrodes are active, significant speed savings could often be obtained by ignoring pixels which were not significantly stimulated by any electrode (see tolerance parameter :code:`tol` on line 38 of the example code).
 Second, electrical stimulation is often carried out at relatively low pulse train frequencies of less than 50 Hz.